Pioneering bamboo architect and sustainable designer

 What do you love most about Bali?

-Magnetism and flexibility.
-Bali has an alchemical tendency to provoke beauty.
+Magnetism, balance and grace.
+Alchemy is possible here, creativity and creation.
 I came back here because of that.
 My parents showed me that here you can have an idea, and then just make it.
-By connecting with existing skill, cultivating and complementing it with innovation, it’s possible to realise a whole new world.
+By connecting with existing skill, cultivating, and complementing it with innovation, it’s possible to realise a whole new world.

 Who is your Local Legend and why?